cytopia/linux-timemachine/README.md

 ## Failures

-In case the `timemachine` script aborts (self-triggered, disk unavailable or any other reason) you can simply run it again and it will automatically resume the last failed run.
+In case the `timemachine` script aborts (self-triggered, disk unavailable or any other reason) you can simply run it again to automatically resume the last failed run.

 There will be a directory `.inprogress/` in your specified destination.
 This will hold all already transferred data and will be picked up during the next run.